🔴 Brian Stelter's Delusional Response to the Charlotte Stabbing is Everything Wrong With Media 2025-09-09 18:07

 That's changed recently.

-And I think it's because it's used kind of as a screener that um isn't really a valid form of screening.
+And I think it's because it's used kind of as a screener that isn't really a valid form of screening.

 So be very, very careful.

-In other words, if you're both, you know, in your late 20s or 30s, and you're not you are not married, and that's because she's been pursuing those things, and so have you.
+In other words, if you're both in your late 20s or 30s and you are not married, and that's because she's been pursuing those things and so have you, a prenup should obviously be a given because you should both have a lot to show for it and want to protect it.

-That way, neither you know, you're in it for love.
+That way, neither, you know, you're in it for love.

 People say, aren't you planning for the marriage to fail?